 With a background in spiritually-integrated mental health, Dr. Oxhandler teaches helpers a seven-step process to slow down and reconnect with the stillness within themselves.
 It is in this space of stillness that Oxhandler guides helpers to reconnect with the “sacred spark” within their soul.
 By allowing themselves to enter that stillness, caregivers will recognize that they, too, are worthy of care.
 And with that realization, they will see anew the sacred spark that dwells inside everyone else, especially within those they’re helping.

-The Soul of the Helper is a book for caregivers everywhere, in every role, who sense the sacred spark within them saying, in effect: “Come to me, all you who are weary and burdened, and I will give you rest.”Back to Tabs
+As a social worker, researcher, and person of faith, Dr. Oxhandler writes in a warm and welcoming style, shares many relatable stories, and widens her scope to include believers of all faiths and spiritual traditions.
+Her book is for caregivers everywhere who sense the sacred spark within them saying, in effect: “Come to me, all you who are weary and burdened, and I will give you rest.”Back to Tabs

 Requesting an Exam Copy

 Exam copies are sent to professors who would like to review the book before deciding whether to use it in a class.
 To request an exam copy, you must fill out the form below.
 It will automatically be sent to a staff member.

 In our efforts to stay green, reduce expenses, and maintain scholarly accessibility, we are sending examination copies as electronic downloads in the Adobe Digital Edition format for a 90-day review period.
 If you have any trouble accessing the book in this format, please contact us and we will send a traditional copy of the book instead.

 If you chose to review the electronic version of the book and adopt the book for one of your courses, upon notification by you or your bookstore, a traditional bound book will be sent to you free of charge.